lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 - OTBN transitions into the [idle state](#design-details-operational-states) (in case of a successful execution, or a recoverable error) or the locked state (in case of a fatal error).
   This transition is signaled by raising the `done` interrupt ({{< regref "INTR_STATE.done" >}}), and reflected in the {{< regref "STATUS" >}} register.

-### Error Handling and Reporting {#design-details-error-handling-and-reporting}
+### Errors {#design-details-errors}

-OTBN is able to detect a range of errors.
+OTBN is able to detect a range of errors, which are classified as *software errors* or *fatal errors*.
+A software error is an error in the code that OTBN executes.
+In the absence of an attacker, these errors are due to a programmer's mistake.
+A fatal error is typically the violation of a security property.
+All errors and their classification are listed in the [List of Errors](#design-details-list-of-errors).

 Whenever an error is detected, OTBN reacts locally, and informs the OpenTitan system about it by raising an alert.
-OTBN generally does not try to recover from errors, and provides no error handling support to code that runs on it.
+OTBN generally does not try to recover from errors itself, and provides no error handling support to code that runs on it.

-OTBN classifies errors as either *recoverable* or *fatal*.
-Errors which could be caused by a programmer's mistake are typically considered recoverable, while errors which are unlikely or impossible to result from a programmer's mistake are considered fatal.
-The description of the {{< regref "ERR_BITS" >}} register lists all possible error causes; those prefixed with `fatal_` are fatal errors.

-Recoverable errors terminate the currently active OTBN operation and return control to the host CPU.
-Fatal errors lock OTBN until it is reset.
+OTBN gives host software the option to recover from some errors by restarting the operation.
+All software errors are treated as recoverable and are handled as described in the section [Reaction to Recoverable Errors](#design-details-recoverable-errors).

+Fatal errors are treated as described in the section [Reaction to Fatal Errors](#design-details-fatal-errors).

-### Recoverable Errors {#design-details-recoverable-errors}
+### Reaction to Recoverable Errors {#design-details-recoverable-errors}

 Recoverable errors can be the result of a programming error in OTBN software.
 Recoverable errors can only occur during the execution of software on OTBN, and not in other situations in which OTBN might be busy.